 Aerosols in livestock production, including particulate matter, pathogens, microbes (i.e., endotoxins), and viruses are important to livestock health, disease transmission, worker health, and overall cost of production.
-As particulate matter is composed of organic substances it can absorb and contain gases, microorganisms, viruses, and other agents that can enhance its biological activity and, therefore, increase the risk of health effects.
+As particulate matter is composed of organic substances it can absorb and contain gases, microorganisms (including viruses), and other agents that can enhance its biological activity and, therefore, increase the risk of health effects.
 A number of studies have shown high prevalence rates of respiratory illnesses in animal farmworkers due to particulate matter present in livestock production facility air.
-In addition, an outbreak within a herd can have devastating economic impacts on the farm and to the industry as some of the bacteria and viruses found in livestock facilities can cause animal diseases.
+In addition, an outbreak within a herd can have devastating economic impacts on the farm and to the industry.
 According to the estimates made by the George Morris Centre, the Porcine Reproductive and Respiratory Syndrome (PRRS) is costing a minimum of 130 million dollars per year to the Canadian swine industry.
 Moreover, bacteria and viruses can be easily spread to other animals, as well as to human populations, during transport.